Acerca de

 (she/her)

 Sara works on COVID Safe Campus’s policy tracking and data analysis efforts.
-Based in Chicago, Sara is a PhD student researching the history of automation in public health data collection.
+Based in Chicago, Sara is a graduate student researching the history of automation in public health data collection.
 Prior to graduate school, Sara worked in newsroom technology and data journalism.

 Let’s Work Together